-The consolidated financial statements of the Company for the year ended December 31, 2016 comprise the Company and its subsidiaries (Note 2(b)).
-These consolidated financial statements are presented in Canadian dollars and all values are rounded to the nearest dollar except where otherwise indicated.
+The condensed interim consolidated financial statements of the Company for the three months ended March 31, 2018 comprise the Company and its subsidiaries (Note 2(b)).
+These condensed interim consolidated financial statements are presented in Canadian dollars and all values are rounded to the nearest dollar except where otherwise indicated.
 The Company is listed on the TSX Venture Exchange ("TSX-V: LMG") and the Frankfurt Stock Exchange ("ZMG").